Criteria for selection ideas/projects :

 GLOBAL IMPACT COMPETITIONS

 Singularity University’s Global Impact Competitions are held in partnership with sponsor organizations worldwide and organized by region and theme.
 These competitions act as a platform to identify outstanding entrepreneurs, leaders, scientists and engineers with the most innovative ideas for positively impacting millions of lives locally and globally within the next 3-5 years.
-The winner of each competition is invited to attend the Graduate Studies Program free of charge.
+The winner of each competition is invited to attend the Global Solutions Program free of charge.

 Participants are exposed to an intensive, interactive, multicultural experience combining curriculum on exponential technologies with peer-to-peer teaching and learning opportunities in addition to hands-on workshops and site visits.
 The GSP creates an unparalleled opportunity for participants to collaborate in small teams to design innovative technology solutions that will improve the lives of 1 billion people worldwide over the next decade.